-Mnangagwa urges Zimbabwe to unite, rival insists he won vote
+Zimbabwe's Mnangagwa urges unity, pledges post-election violence probe

 “There is a bleak pall over Mnangagwa’s win,” he said.

-South Africa President Cyril Ramaphosa, current chair of the Southern African Development Community, urged all Zimbabweans to accept the poll results. tmsnrt.rs/2LWcHfm
+South Africa President Cyril Ramaphosa urged all Zimbabweans to accept the poll results.

-The streets of the capital Harare were quiet early on Friday, with traffic thinner than usual.
-Water cannon and anti-riot police remained outside the MDC offices, a reminder of the clashes between opposition and the security forces this week.
+Harare’s traffic was thinner than usual.
+Water cannon and anti-riot police remained outside MDC offices, a reminder of the clashes between opposition and the security forces this week.

 “We are not happy with this election but what can we do?” said Patience Sithole, a cleaner in Harare.